House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 DEWALT DWS5100 Dual-Port Folding Rip Guide

-The DEWALT DWS5100 Dual-Port Folding Rip Guide provides the user with a 12-inch ripping capacity on the left side and a 14½-inch ripping capacity on the right.
-Laser-etched markings are easy to read even in low light, and they won’t wear off over time like brands that use screen-printing.
-It only weighs a little over one pound and folds to 19 inches long and three inches wide.
+The DEWALT DWS5100 Dual-Port Folding Rip Guide gives the user a 12-inch ripping capacity on the left side and a 14½-inch ripping capacity on the right.
+Laser-etched markings are easy to read even in low light and won’t wear off over time like brands that use screen printing.
+It only weighs slightly over a pound and folds to 19 inches long and 3 inches wide.

-The DEWALT DWS5100 does a fantastic job of making smaller rip cuts, but the aluminum guide rails the keep your tool straight are extremely flimsy and bend easily.
+The DEWALT DWS5100 does a fantastic job of making smaller rip cuts, but the aluminum guide rails that keep the tool straight are flimsy and bend easily.
 Even with extreme care, we bent ours after just a few projects.
-The plastic lock nuts to keep the clamps in place are also flimsy and easily stripped.
+The plastic lock nuts to keep the clamps in place are also flimsy and easy to strip.

 Pros